 After a serious collision with a large truck, call for medical attention, if possible, right away.
 There is a high likelihood that someone involved sustained significant injuries.
 Even if there appear to be no visible injuries, the size of commercial trucks and the nature of most collisions make a having a medical evaluation a necessity.

 Once those involved receive medical attention, it is vital that you speak with a qualified Phoenix trucking accident attorney as soon as possible.
 The trucking company of the involved big rig will have their investigators on the scene right away, so it is incredibly important that you do the same.
 This will allow someone with your best interests in mind to preserve evidence and document exactly what happened.
+I

-If you are able, we would also recommend gathering information about your accident, such as the name of the truck driver and trucking company, photographs of the accident, and medical records for your injuries.
+f you are able, we would also recommend gathering information about your accident, such as the name of the truck driver and trucking company, photographs of the accident, and medical records for your injuries.

 How Do Large Truck Accident Claims Differ From Car Accident Claims?

-In many ways, truck collisions are like other types of automobile accidents.
+In many ways, truck accidents are like other types of automobile accidents.
 However, the large size of commercial trucks can cause much greater injury and damage than other vehicles, creating more substantial stakes in any resulting lawsuits and insurance claims.

 The strict federal regulation of commercial trucking adds additional steps and procedures to such cases.
 The potential for several different parties to hold liability also requires a different approach than car accidents, which usually have only one liable party.
 Because of these differences, it is critical that you hire an experienced Phoenix truck accident lawyer who can handle your case and the insurance companies.